 How to Prepare for Virtual Interviews

 Interviews for professional school are the culmination of years of preparation and represent an important step in your journey toward becoming a healthcare professional.

 Throughout the Courage Sessions, we’ve learned about how the admissions process has been affected by COVID-19.
-A key change to this application cycle is the implementation of virtual interviews across the TMDSAS schools.
+A key change since COVID-19 is the implementation of virtual interviews across the TMDSAS schools.
 While preparing for an interview used to consist of practicing questions, finding comfortable shoes for walking tours, and taking good notes, the migration to a virtual environment requires you to take some additional considerations.

 We've collected the following advice from the AAMC's “Prep for Success in Your Virtual Interview” presentation, the "Zoom Interview Tips for Medical & Dental School Applicants" by Mr. Caleb Marsh from Temple University, the AAMC's "Virtual Interviews: Tips for Medical Applicants" document, and feedback from the dental, medical, and veterinary member institutions.